githubEdit

 • Software and service improvement (development of new features and enhancement of existing ones).

 The maintenance of the service at komunitin.org is equitably covered by the various networks that use it.
-The contribution for maintaining the service will not be made individually, but rather each group will contribute collectively.
+The contribution for maintaining the service will not be made individually, but rather each community will contribute collectively.
 Obviously, the different collectives will obtain these resources in the way they find most convenient.

 The contribution may be made using your own community currency, provided you have external payments enabled.